-Thank you for taking the time to read this booklet which introduces important issues concerning women's health during the transition from reproduction to menopause.
-Hopefully, you have gained insights to your own health and have learned how to avoid problems in the future as well as how to address current concerns.
+Thanks for taking the time to read this booklet which introduces important issues concerning women's health for reproductive-age women.
+We hope you have gained insights to your own health and have learned how to avoid problems in the future as well as how to address current concerns.
 Strive to achieve balance in your life, celebrate personal success and continue to set goals for tomorrow.
 You will live longer, stronger, healthier and happier because of it!

 PLEASE ASK IF YOU HAVE INDIVIDUAL QUESTIONS OR CONCERNS.
+Thank you for trusting your health care needs to Canyon View Women's Care.